It is the aim of Impington Village College to make the examination experience as stress-free and successful as possible for all candidates.

 - Provided you arrive at College by 10am or by 2pm it may still be possible for you to sit the examination.

-You should also be aware that if you start the exam more than 30 minutes after the published starting time, the school must inform the exam board and it is possible that the Board may decide not to accept your work.
-Please ensure that you allow enough time to get to school so that if you are delayed (e.g. through transport problems) you will still arrive on time.
+You should also be aware that if you start the exam more than 30 minutes after the published starting time, the college must inform the exam board and it is possible that the Board may decide not to accept your work.
+Please ensure that you allow enough time to get to college so that if you are delayed (e.g. through transport problems) you will still arrive on time.

 Q. If I miss the examination can I take it on another day?